VigneshVSV/hololinked/doc/source/index.rst

 * properties are validated get-set attributes of the class which may be used to model device settings, hold captured/computed data etc.
 * actions are methods which issue commands to the device like connect/disconnect, start/stop measurement, or, run arbitrary python logic.
-* events can asynchronously communicate/push data to a client, like alarm messages, streaming captured data to a client, say to populate a GUI or a graph, etc.
+* events can asynchronously communicate/push data to a client, like alarm messages, measured data etc., say, to refresh a GUI or update a graph.

 The base class which enables this classification is the ``Thing`` class.
 Any class that inherits the ``Thing`` class can instantiate properties, actions and events which become visible to a client in this segragated manner.